...

 The premium edition starts at $1,000 per tenant per month, which includes 2,000 sessions, and additional sessions can be purchased in blocks.
 So, while Power Virtual Agents can be free for basic internal use, full-scale, external deployment comes at a cost.

-Meet Ahsan, the wordsmith behind some of the most electrifying pieces on app development and business technology.
-Armed with a keyboard, a cup of coffee, and an insatiable curiosity, Ahsan has spent years exploring the wild and wonderful world of app development and enterprise solutions.
-Currently working at Trango Tech, an app development company and trusted Dynamics 365 Partner, Ahsan brings his expertise to the forefront.
-So buckle up, grab a cup of coffee (or tea — we won't judge), and get ready to dive headfirst into the exciting and ever-changing world of technology with Ahsan as your guide.
+Meet Ahsan, the strategist behind some of the most insightful content on Dynamics 365, Business Central, and enterprise transformation.
+Armed with a deep understanding of Microsoft’s business applications ecosystem (and a steady supply of coffee!)
+Ahsan has spent years helping organizations navigate the world of ERP, CRM, and digital modernization.
+Currently working at Trango Tech, a trusted Dynamics 365 Partner, Ahsan brings real-world expertise to every piece he writes.
+So grab your favorite drink and get ready to explore the ever-evolving landscape of Dynamics 365 and Business Central with Ahsan as your guide.